Annual Report: November 29, 2016

 Matthew B. Alkire, University of Washington

 Assessing the impact of small, Canadian Arctic river flows to the freshwater budget of the Canadian Archipelago (or SCARFs) is a scientific research project funded by the National Science Foundation (USA).
-The purpose of this project is to collect water samples from seven different rivers and their adjoining estuaries throughout the Canadian Arctic Archipelago in order to determine how their chemical signatures differ from larger North American rivers such as the Mackenzie and Yukon Rivers and whether these signatures can be used within the ocean to discriminate sources.
+The purpose of this project is to collect water samples from different rivers and their adjoining estuaries across Nunavut and the Northwest Territories, Canada, in order to determine how their chemical signatures differ from larger North American rivers such as the Mackenzie and Yukon Rivers and whether these signatures can be used within the ocean to discriminate sources.

-During the second year of this three-year program, river sites initially sampled during the summer of 2014 were revisited.
-These included the Coppermine, Ellice, Back, Hayes, Kuujuua, Thomsen, Cunningham, and Kangiqtugaapk Rivers.
-Two additional rivers were also sampled: the Karasok River (on the northwestern edge of Banks Island; details provided in section 3.5) and the Koogaaluk River (north of Clyde River; details provided in section 3.7).
-Identical to the methods used in 2014, river water was collected using a 1 L bottle attached to the end of an extendable pole.
-After wading into the river and using the pole to collect 2-3 L of water from near the central channel of the flow, these bulk samples were filtered on the bank of the river and sub-sampled into smaller bottles for chemical analyses.
-These analyses will include total alkalinity, stable oxygen isotope composition (d18O), nutrients (nitrate, nitrite, ammonium, phosphate, and silicic acid), major cations (sodium, potassium, calcium, and magnesium), major anions (chloride, sulfate, and bicarbonate), strontium, strontium isotope composition (87Sr/86Sr), and dissolved organic carbon.
+During the third and final year of this three-year program, river sites initially sampled during the summer of 2014 and 2015 were revisited.
+These included the Coppermine, Ellice, Back, Hayes, Kuujuua, Thomsen, Cunningham, Koogaaluk, and Kangiqtugaapk Rivers.
+Identical to the methods used in 2014 and 2015, river water was collected using a 1 L bottle attached to the end of an extendable pole.
+After wading into the river and using the pole to collect ~4 L of water from near the central channel of the flow, these bulk samples were filtered on the bank of the river and sub-sampled into smaller bottles for chemical analyses.
+These analyses will include total alkalinity, stable oxygen isotope composition (d18O), barium, nutrients (nitrate, nitrite, ammonium, phosphate, and silicic acid), major cations (sodium, potassium, calcium, and magnesium), major anions (chloride, sulfate, and bicarbonate), strontium, strontium isotope composition (87Sr/86Sr), and dissolved organic carbon.
 Using a portable probe and meter, the temperature, conductivity, and pH of the rivers were also measured.

-In addition to river sampling from the bank, small, inflatable boats equipped with portable, outboard motors (6 horsepower) were used to collect water samples from the regions extending both offshore and alongshore of the river mouths.
-Samples were collected from 26 different locations (or “stations”) at depths of 0.5, 1, 2, 4, 6, 8, 10, and 15 meters below the surface (depending on the total depth of the water).
+In addition to river sampling, small, inflatable boats equipped with portable, outboard motors (6 horsepower) were used to collect water samples from the regions extending both offshore and alongshore of the river mouths.
+Samples were collected from 43 different locations (or “stations”) at depths of 0.5, 1, 2, 4, 6, 8, 10, and 15 meters below the surface (depending on the total depth of the water).
 Water was collected from these various depths using weighted tubes of different lengths that were hung over the side.
 A peristaltic pump head was attached to the end of a battery powered drill and the water pumped up through the tubes to the surface.
 After flushing the tubes, water was filtered and collected into small bottles for chemical analyses (identical to those conducted on the river water samples).
-A small instrument that measures conductivity, temperature, and depth (CTD) was also lowered over the side of the boat and through the water column to measure vertical profiles of Conductivity/salinity, Temperature and pressure/Depth (CTD).
+Two CastAway® CTDs were also lowered over the side of the boat and through the water column to measure vertical profiles of Conductivity/salinity, Temperature and pressure/Depth (CTD).
 A total of 267 profiles were collected during the 2016 field season.
 This information proved helpful in making decisions regarding where to collect water samples for chemical analyses.
 This information will also be used to estimate the volume of freshwater in each estuary.

 Table 1.
 Summary of permits, licenses, and approvals acquired to conduct field work in Nunavut and the Northwest Territories.